 On average, how much time do you think you spend per month being a car share host?

-I’ll also spend some time moving the cars around to avoid city parking violations, and will occasionally deliver a vehicle to a premium guest.
+I’ll also spend some time moving the cars around to avoid city parking violations and occasionally deliver a vehicle to a premium guest.

 In addition, I spend time communicating with guests to ensure they have an optimal experience.
 And I also try to optimize my profile page on the Turo website (pricing, availability, profile details, extras offered, etc.).

-Depends on the market.
-Turo blogs about their ‘market insights’ here.
+It depends on the market—Turo blogs about their ‘market insights’ here.

-For example, there’s a host that caters to super-rich folks flying private into Tahoe for skiing.
+For example, a host caters to super-rich folks flying private into Tahoe for skiing.
 He rents Mercedes G-Wagons, Land Rovers, etc.